7 Science-Backed Salt-Free Seasoning Techniques for Heart Health

 Final Thoughts

 Seasoning without salt isn't about restriction—it's about creativity.
-With a little experimentation and a dash of knowledge, you can craft deeply flavorful meals while keeping things healthy and exciting.
+With evidence-based techniques supported by the American Heart Association and clinical research, you can craft deeply flavorful meals while keeping things healthy and exciting.
+Reducing sodium intake can lower your risk of hypertension by up to 25% according to the New England Journal of Medicine.

-Next time you reach for the salt shaker, pause and pick one of these spice hacks instead.
-Your taste buds—and your body—will thank you.
+Next time you reach for the salt shaker, pause and pick one of these science-backed seasoning hacks instead.
+Your taste buds—and your heart—will thank you.

 Lisa Chang